russHyde/code_as_data/README.md

 conda activate code_as_data
 ```

-Then use the bash script to run the workflow (this will make any results / data
+Then use the bash script to run the workflow
-directories that are missing and install any non-conda dependencies).

 ```
-./run.sh
+./run
 ```

 If you want the data or results to be stored to a specific location, set up
-links to these positions before running `run.sh`.
+links to these positions before running `./run`.